gretaivan/game-match-star-count/README.md

     + green for correctly used buttons
     + red for button that is more than star count or is a added to the sum and the sum is more than the star count
     + blue for buttons that are being selected to form a sum of the star count
++ After the all buttons used
+    + star generation is stopped
+    +

 ## Process
 + iniatialises npm